-This is the best card for everyday purchases and if you plant to pay bills with your credit card for points.
+The Scotiabank Gold American Express card is the best for everyday purchases and if you plant to pay bills with your credit card for points.

 This card beats the American Express Cobalt in terms of redeemable options, as it allows you to use your points to pay for any travel expense.

-To receive the signing bonus of $150, you only have to spend $1,000 in the first three months, which is also less than the Cobalt.
+To receive a bonus of 40,000 Scene+ points (up to $200 in travel), you only have to spend $1,000 in the first three months, which is also less than the Cobalt.

 What About Credit Card Travel Insurance?